Xenoblade Chronicles (video game): Plot

-In the aftermath of the Mechonis' destruction, pure-blooded High Entia begin transforming into Telethia, beings whose one purpose is to purge Bionis of life.
-While the party is initially helpless before the Telethia, Shulk awakens and manages to defeat a Telethia raid on Colony 6, although Alvis is revealed to be a disciple of Zanza.
-Shulk, however, believes there is more to Alvis than what he is revealing.
-Making their way to Prison Island, they defeat first a High Entia disciple named Lorithia, then Dickson.
-The party then travel to face Zanza, who declares the life of Bionis as simply his food and vessels, then offers Shulk the chance to become his disciple.
-Shulk rejects the offer, and during the ensuing battle produces a new Monado; prompted by Alvis, the spirit of the Monado, Shulk kills Zanza.
-Alvis then shows Shulk Zanza's origins: both Zanza and Meyneth were originally human scientists working to create a bubble universe from the Earth.
-The experiment ended in disaster, obliterating the universe and causing Zanza and Meyneth to be reborn as gods.
-Alvis was originally the artificial intelligence from the experiment station.
-After the new universe's birth, Zanza and Meyneth created life in their image, and Zanza created the cycle of Bionis out of fear that he would eventually fade from existence as his creations would forget him and seek life beyond Bionis.
-Zanza would then attack the Mechonis believing that Meyneth and the Machina had become insolent to him as a god and towards his vision of the world he created.
+In the aftermath of the Mechonis' destruction, pure-blooded High Entia begin transforming into Telethia, beings who exist to purge Bionis of life.
+While the party is initially helpless before the Telethia, Shulk awakens and manages to defeat a Telethia raid on Colony 6.
+Although Alvis is revealed to be a disciple of Zanza, Shulk believes there is more to him than he lets on.
+While making their way to Prison Island, they defeat a High Entia disciple named Lorithia, then Dickson.
+The party then travels to face Zanza, who declares the life of Bionis as his food and vessels and offers Shulk the chance to become his disciple.
+Shulk rejects the offer, and during the ensuing battle produces a new Monado.
+With the encouragement of Alvis, who is revealed to be the spirit of the Monado, Shulk kills Zanza.
+Alvis then shows Shulk Zanza's origins: both Zanza and Meyneth were originally human scientists working to create a bubble universe from the Earth, and Alvis was originally the artificial intelligence aboard the space station.
+However, the experiment ended in disaster, obliterating the universe and causing Zanza and Meyneth to be reborn as gods.
+After the new universe's birth, Zanza and Meyneth created life in their image, and Zanza created the cycle of the Bionis out of fear that he would eventually fade from existence as his creations forgot him and sought life beyond Bionis.
+Zanza then attacked the Mechonis, believing that Meyneth and the Machina had become insolent to him as a god and towards his vision of the world he created.
 With the current universe threatened with death, Alvis asks Shulk to remake the universe as its new god.
 Shulk declines and wishes for a world without gods, where everyone can decide their own fates.
-In the new universe, the survivors of Bionis and Mechonis build a new settlement and live peacefully together, Fiora is restored to her Homs form, and both she and Shulk look forward to Alvis' promise of endless worlds and races beyond their own world.
+In the new universe, the survivors of Bionis and Mechonis build a new settlement and live peacefully together.
+Fiora is restored to her Homs form, and she and Shulk look forward to meeting the people of their boundless new world.